Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Remark: graded derived Frobenius extensions

 We mention that there exists a generalization of Frobenius algebras defined by existence of a symmetry like (\ref{Frobenius algebra}), that is, \textit{Frobenius extensions}.
 A Frobenius extension is an algebra extension $\Lambda \subset A$ such that $A$ is finitely generated projective left $\Lambda$-module and that there exists an isomorphism of $\Lambda$-$A$-bimodules

-Frobenius extensions have relationships with other areas and have been studied by many researchers (see for example \cite{Kadison}).
+Frobenius extensions are related to other areas and have been studied by many researchers (see for example \cite{Kadison}).
 However, in general this isomorphism (\ref{Frobenius extension}) does not implies that $A$ is Frobenius or IG.

-We propose another generalization of Frobenius algebras by a symmetry, which turns out to be IG.
+We propose another generalization of Frobenius algebras, which turns out to be IG, characterized by existence of a symmetry.
 As is stated in Theorem \ref{cotilting theorem}, a cotilting bimodule induces a duality between the derived categories of $A$ and $A^{\op}$.
 Thus, it is natural to take an analogy of the isomorphism \eqref{Introduction graded Frobenius 2} by using a cotilting bimodule $C$.

 Let $\Lambda$ be a Noetherian algebra and $C$ a cotilting bimodule over $\Lambda$.
 An algebra extension $\Lambda \subset A$ is called \textit{derived Frobenius extension} with respect to a cotilting bimodule $C$ if there exists an isomorphism in the derived category $\sfD(\mod \Lambda^{\op} \otimes_{\kk}A)$.